EVERYTHING YOU NEED TO KNOW ABOUT AN OUTDOOR OR BACKYARD SAUNA

-Avoiding these commonly made mistakes will save you from dealing with hours of headache in the long run.
+Avoiding these commonly made mistakes will save you from dealing with hours of headaches in the long run.
 Keep these 4 helpful tips in mind:

 1. Never use treatment, paint, or staining products on the wood inside your sauna.
 (Using them on the exterior is fine.)
 Doing this may result in the following:

 Your wood might become cracked or warped because it is unable to release humidity.

 2. If you choose a wood-burning sauna heater, make sure that it is not installed on top of a concrete slab.
 3. The area underneath your wood-burning stove should not come in contact with heat for hours at a time.
 The floor of your sauna could be set on fire.

 Normally seen in areas that have excess moisture around electricity

 May malfunction when you apply water to your sauna stones